my-ko-la/writings-/programming_principles.md

 # Why the yapping?

-Programming isn’t like any other craft—it thrives on struggle as much as insight.
+Programming isn’t like any other craft — it thrives on struggle as much as insight.
 You prototype fast, hit dead-ends, then wake up with solutions.

 I have seen many different ways of solving the same problem, and have started to _form opinions_.
 I want to share some tidbits of these _opinions_, ones I find can be useful for you, as they were for me.